 Recruitment and culture videography

 Recruitment and culture videos help construction companies attract and retain skilled workers by showing what it is like to be part of the team.
 They capture real employees discussing teamwork, career development and company culture in a way that feels honest and specific.
-This is useful when you are hiring across multiple sites or trying to attract people who are a good fit for the way you operate.
+This is useful when you are hiring across multiple sites or when you are trying to attract people who are a good fit for how you operate.

 We produced a recruitment and culture video for Fulton Hogan, a construction and infrastructure company delivering projects across roads, rail, utilities and civil works in Australia and New Zealand.
 The aim was to present Fulton Hogan as friendly, down-to-earth and professional, helping attract the right people to the business.
 The story is carried by interviews and real site context rather than stock messaging.